 I am a screenwriter, playwright, short story and flash fiction writer.

 I was selected for BBC Writersroom Voices – Scotland in 2023, and have reached the top 3% of the BBC Writersroom Open Call.
+I am currently on The Writers Lab UK & Europe, YFF 2023 and the London Playwrights Emerging Writers Programme.
 I am a BAFTA Connect member.

-My short stories have been published in journals such as Mslexia and Firewords, and I have won national competitions for short plays and flash fiction.
+My short stories have been published in journals such as Mslexia, Firewords and Popshot, and I have won national competitions for short plays and flash fiction.
 My poetry has been broadcast on Radio 4 as part of a Woman’s Hour Poetry Competition, and I won an international haiku competition run by the journal Still.

 My short play / monologue, If You See My Dad… won ‘Playclub’ run by the London Playwrights in winter 2019 and is part of ‘Scratching the Surface’ at Barons Court Theatre March 2022, directed by Michael Gyngell and produced by Kibo Productions.